Before entering, read important 2020 Rule Amendments and full competition details: READ NOW

 This accreditation program, explicitly for portrait photographers of all genres, is a recognition of ‘high professional standard’, not something that awards merit only.
 Portrait Masters accredited photographers can ensure clients they are working with the true professionals of the industry.
 Points accumulate each round and never expire.

-Upon successfully reaching an accreditation level, your folio will be manually reviewed to ensure you have reached the appropriate accreditation level.
-In order to reach Master, you must have at minimum 5 images with silver or gold merits in your folio.
+In order to reach FELLOW, you must have at minimum 10 images with silver or gold merits in your folio.

 Select Your Genre